 Lewis developed an interest in acting as a teenager.
 After graduating from the Guildhall School of Music and Drama, he performed with the Royal Shakespeare Company, playing parts in works by Shakespeare and Ibsen.

 Damian Lewis has pursued an acting career on both stage and screen.
-His first prominent film role was Patrick Conner in Robinson Crusoe, released in 1997.
+His first prominent film role was as Patrick Conner in Robinson Crusoe, released in 1997.
 Around the same time, Lewis played Laertes opposite Ralph Fiennes in a stage production of Hamlet.
 Steven Spielberg saw the production and subsequently cast Lewis as Richard Winters in his World War II miniseries Band of Brothers, which aired on HBO.
-This performance introduced Lewis a broad American audience for the first time.
+This performance introduced Lewis to a broad American audience for the first time.

 Damian Lewis has been married to actress Helen McCrory since 2007.
 The couple has two children.

 Both Lewis and McCrory are involved with charity work, particularly the London children’s organization Scene & Heard.
 In 2006 and 2010, Lewis was a player for England as part of the UNICEF charity program Soccer Aid.
 In 2014, he was appointed Officer of the Order of the British Empire.